MysteryPancake/Houdini-OpenCL/README.md

 Note that unlike integers, floating types produce [different results depending on the order of operations](https://stackoverflow.com/a/10371890).

-This can cause issues for operations that need to be deterministic, like simulations.
-(Thanks Jake Rice for this tip!)
+This can vary operations that need to be deterministic, like simulations.
+Thanks to [Jake Rice](https://jakerice.design/) for this tip!

 ## Workgroup reduction